 Quinces (cydonia oblongata) were the original ingredient in marmalade; the word marmelo is in fact the Portuguese word for quince.
 It wasn’t until 1790 that oranges were used, and all marmalade recipes before then were based on quinces, even in England.
 These days they are considered too tart, dry and tannic to eat raw (blame the advent of sugarcane).
 Cooked is the only way to eat them, unless already ‘bletted’ – beyond ripe and softened by decay.

 They flummox people.
 What are they, exactly?
 For many years, they were thought to be a relative of the pear, and though most pears are grown on quince rootstock, they are not pears and will not hybridise with them.
 They are a separate species, full of mythology, and loved by preserve-makers and food enthusiasts.
-They are hard, yellowy green, blocky, thick-set.
+They are hard, yellowy, blocky, sometimes shaped like commas, thick-set.
 Imagine a great aunt with a plinth-like bosom called Enid.
 Anyway, they are very exciting to cook with because they transform, becoming glassy and gorgeous and they work well with fatty meats.
-I bought my pineapple quinces from Mud Creek Ranch at the Hollywood Farmers’ Market.

 Quince paste with Manchego